lin-jennifer/Political-Prejudice/RM-Project/README.md

 `AOVAnalysis.R`: Run ANOVA to understand the interaction between knowledge and participation on feelings towards Democrats, Republicans, Liberals, and Conservatives.

+`MultipleRegression.R`: Run ANOVA analysis at Multiple Regressions, keeping all variables of interest in the continuous form rather than capsizing them to categorical variables.
+These results are those reported in the analysis.

 ## Additional Code Files

 The following code files were generated after running the above files.
 The results prompted further curiosity and motivation to run analyses to answer the following questions.